-We hope you’ll join us when CWC gets an inside look at the CT Lottery.
-CWC member Chelsea Turner, Interim Vice President at the CT Lottery Corporation, hosts members at their office in Rocky Hill where we’ll learn about the history of the organization, where the money goes and the organization’s commitment to responsible gaming initiatives by addressing problem and underage gambling.
-Greg Smith, President and CEO, will also be there to welcome us.
+CWC members got an inside look at the CT Lottery.
+CWC member Chelsea Turner, Interim Vice President at the CT Lottery Corporation, hosted members at the CT Lottery offices in Rocky Hill where they learned about the history of the organization, where the money goes and the organization’s commitment to responsible gaming initiatives by addressing problem and underage gambling.
+Greg Smith, President and CEO, was there to welcome us.

 The evening continued just down the road at Still Hill Brewery and Tap Room which recently opened and regularly offers 8-10 of their own beers, in addition to cider and wine.
 No program here, just time to relax, enjoy a craft beer and catch up with other members.

 CWC Conversations – She Said What?
 Communication Styles and Strategies

-Join us for the second CWC Conversations: “She Said What? – Communication Styles and Strategies.”
-CWC Conversations is a new program series which will let us gather in a small group to talk informally – over a glass of wine of course – about an interesting or hot topic.
+CWC Conversations is a new program series which lets us gather in a small group to talk informally about an interesting or hot topic.

-We kicked the series off several months ago with “Conversations: Gender and the Future of the Workplace,” a topic that left many who attended wanting more, including take-home tips for leading change.
-CWC member Carol Carson will facilitate this discussion.
+CWC member Carol Carson facilitated this discussion.
 How does the way you speak impact your world?
 What are some strategies, verbal and non-verbal, that you can adopt to make a difference in the workplace and beyond?

 We had the discussion at Berkins on Oak, a new cafe that serves breakfast and lunch.
-They are opening just for us so we can check out this new addition to Hartford.
 “Conversations” will be easy, quick and informal – a chance to meet other members, stimulate your brain and enjoy some lively conversation.
-Please join us.